Gobble up the attention!

 If your business releases unique variants for the season or variants available all-year-round that work particularly well during fall, Thanksgiving is the best season to showcase them all and make them seem like parts of a set that’s fun to collect.

-Bath and Body Works, for example, created a post featuring all their pumpkin goodies, from Pumpkin Pecan Waffles candle to Cinnamon Pumpkin body lotion.
+Bath and Body Works, for example, created a post featuring all their fall candle scents, ranging from Autumn Chai to Pumpkin Apple, and everything else in between.

 Right after Thanksgiving festivities is the shopaholic’s favorite time of the year – Black Friday!